What to Wear to a Barista Interview: Guide

 As one barista hiring manager noted, “I’m looking for someone who looks put-together but also fits our café’s vibe.
 It shows they understand our brand.”

-Even in the more relaxed coffee shop environment, certain items should be avoided for your barista interview outfit:
+Even in the more relaxed coffee shop environment, certain items can tank your first impression.
+Here’s a detailed breakdown of what to avoid for your barista interview outfit:

 Remember that while some coffee shops embrace a more casual culture, an interview calls for stepping up your usual attire to show respect for the opportunity.